JustMax7CB/Gluc-Safe/README.md

 To use Gluc-Safe, you will need a smartphone running iOS or Android.

 ### **Installation**
-Gluc-Safe will can be downloaded from the Apple App Store or Google Play Store.
+Gluc-Safe will be downloadable from the Apple App Store or Google Play Store.

 ### **Usage**
 After installing Gluc-Safe, simply open the app and follow the on-screen instructions to set up your account.
 From there, you can begin tracking your glucose levels and using the app's features to manage your diabetes.